steqeq/0000/docs/how-to/fine-tuning-llms/profiling-and-debugging.rst

 .. tip::

-   When analyzing the performance of an application, it is always best to NOT assume you know where the performance bottlenecks are and why they are happening.
+   When analyzing the performance of an application, it is best not to assume you know where the performance bottlenecks are and why they are happening.
 Omnitrace is the ideal tool for characterizing where optimization would have the greatest impact on the end-to-end execution of the application and to discover what else is happening on the system during a performance bottleneck.